amirf147/kaldi-dragonfly-gammars/README.md

 # kaldi-dragonfly-grammars

 #### Status Update: 09 May 2024 (10:25)
 It seems that it was just a python version issue.
-I just got it working with python version 3.10.5.
+I just got Caster working with python version 3.10.5.

 #### Status Update: 09 May 2024 (09:35)
 I'm attempting to get Caster working.